ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `WAF_PACKAGE_ID`
-:   The ID of WAF package.
+:   The ID of the WAF package.
 Required.

 `--page`
-:   Page number of paginated results.
+:   Page number of the paginated results.
 The default value is `1`.

 `--per-page`
 :   Number of rules per page.
 The default value is `50`.